Pulau Tekukor: Flora and fauna

 Pulau Tekukor possesses a varied vascular flora of 151 species in 61 families with one lycophyte species, 15 fern species, and 135 angiosperms.
 Of these, 86 are indigenous and 22 nationally threatened from nationally extinct through to critically endangered, endangered, or vulnerable.
 There are also 65 non-native or exotic species found on the island, although the number may be under represented.

-Mostsignificant are the island's forests, which are dominated by big stands of Tristaniopsis species, such as critically endangered Tristaniopsis obovata and endangered Tristaniopsis whiteana.
+Most significant are the island's forests, which are dominated by big stands of Tristaniopsis species, such as critically endangered Tristaniopsis obovata and endangered Tristaniopsis whiteana.
 Another critically endangered species is Fagraea auriculata, which consists of a single mature tree on a cliff overlooking the sea and a few nearby saplings.
 The pitcher plant Nepenthes rafflesiana is widespread and vulnerable, particularly on cliff faces exposed to the wind.

 Among exotic vegetation, Acacia auriculiformis is particularly common in areas previously disturbed along the southwest coast of the island.
 The oriental magpie-robin, a nationally threatened species that was recentlyrecorded on the island in 2020, also occurs in habitat on Pulau Tekukor.